SoftInstigate/restheart-website/docs/json-schema-validation.md

 ## Document validation

-To apply the jsonSchema checker simply define the collection metadata property `checkers` as follows:
+To apply the jsonSchema simply define the collection metadata property `checkers` as follows: